MethMonsignor/Dying-Light-Anti-Freeze-and-Multiplayer-Weapon-Crash-Protection/README.md

 ## Usage

-Drop the contents of `src/` into your RP framework or modding environment.
-Hook `onFrameUpdate()` and `onEntityCreated()` into your simulation loop or spawn logic.
+Drop the contents of data4 into *DW Folder*.

 ## Quarantine Vault

 Suspicious weapons are isolated in `logs/quarantine_log.txt` for contributor review.
-This ensures immersive governance without compromising RP flow.
+This ensures immersive governance without compromising.

 ## License

-This repository is licensed under [Your License Here].
+This repository is licensed under [MIT License].
 All lore, logic, and contributor scaffolds are traceable and ethically governed.

 ## Credits

-Built by MethMonsignor for EmporiumRP.
+Built by MethMonsignor.
 Every line is legacy-grade.